LEVEL FOUR: PERFORMING THE SCENE

 Q: How do I get more stage time?

-A: Do the Lottery on Friday and Maestro on Saturday.
+A: Maestro is every Saturday.
+Maestro Raw is on Saturdays every other month.
+Every two months is a new student mainstage show and cast.
 Form a troupe and get on the Hideout schedule.
 Check out jams at the Hideout and other theaters around town. …more info

 Q: How do I get plugged into the Hideout community?